 - Get sent a contract and wait for contact regarding training and camp dates.

-- Complete the absolute MOUNTAIN of paperwork that required.
-Sorry, we don’t make the rules.
-It has to be done.
-Don’t put it off – failure to complete all paperwork can delay your start date, first paycheck, and make you ineligible for the gift card for completing all your paperwork on time.
+- Complete all required paperwork.
+Failure to do so can delay your start date and first paycheck and even make you ineligible for the gift card for completing all your paperwork on time.

 - Complete check for National Sex Offender Registry.

 - Complete the bottom of this form for a criminal background check through CDHS Trails.

 - Mail back your fingerprint for a CBI Federal background check